ibm-cloud-docs/EventStreams/eventstreams085.md

 		<tr>
 			<td>**Deployment timeframe**</td>
 			<td>Instantaneous provisioning</td>
-			<td>Expect provisioning to take up to 3 hours because Enterprise has its own dedicated resources for each cluster and so requires more time for provisioning</td>
+			<td>Expect provisioning to take up to 3 hours.
+Because Enterprise has its own dedicated resources for each cluster, it requires more time for provisioning</td>
 		</tr>

 </table>